 I remember a family meal at a friend’s house a few years ago.
 My friend had ordered Chinese take-out for our two families.
 In the spirit of being a generous hostess, she’d doubled the amount that four adults and six small kids could consume.

 From my point of view, I saw this as an enormous waste.
-To her, she felt it wasn’t worth storing the leftovers in the fridge, only to have it sit, untouched, before it eventually ended up in the garbage.
+To her, she felt it wasn’t worth storing the leftovers in the fridge, only to have it sit untouched before it would eventually end up in the garbage.

 So, what can you do with those leftovers to reduce food waste?
 I have a two-part answer:

-- Make the effort not to make or buy too much food so that it ends up in the garbage.
+- Make the effort not to make or buy too much food so that it ends up in the garbage (Even if it’s spoiled, it can be “recycled,” or composted into nutrient-rich soil.)

 - When you do have leftovers, consume or dispose of the food responsibly.

-My post on food waste addresses the first answer.
-This post will show you how to store and re-purpose your leftovers so that they seem like a new meal.
+Green That Life’s post on food waste addresses the first answer.
+This post will show you how to store and repurpose your leftovers so that they seem like a new meal.

 Storing Leftovers to Reduce Food Waste